 Latest posts by Joel (see all)

 Deleting an old page on your website, or removing one to make space for a new replacement seems like such a simple action.
-But it could set in motion a whole range of problems that can hurt your businesses online exposure.
+But it could set in motion a whole range of problems that could hurt your businesses advertising and online exposure.

 5 reasons to think twice before just deleting a page on your website